openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 .. note:: EdX recommends that you complete all of your graded assignments in a web browser on a computer.
-If your course includes timed exams or proctored exams, you cannot take them using the mobile app.
+If your course includes timed exams or proctored exams, you cannot take them using the edX app.

-In the edX mobile app, you can complete problems that you answer in one of these ways.
+In the edX app, you can complete problems that you answer in one of these ways.

 * Checkbox selection
 * Drag and drop selection